Deloss Walker

 Vernon Deloss Walker (August 14, 1931 – April 19, 1996) was an American advertising executive and political campaign consultant.
 In October 1965, Walker founded the Memphis, Tennessee-based advertising firm Walker + Associates, Inc. Walker played a major role in politics, corporate marketing and philanthropy throughout the South from the 1960s to 1990s.

 Political Campaign Consulting

-Noted by Time magazine as a political Media Mesmerist, Walker and his firm consulted with and managed the successful campaigns of some of the South’s most preeminent politicians, including Albert Gore Jr. and Jim Sasser of Tennessee, Bill Clinton and Dale Bumpers of Arkansas, Fob James of Alabama, and Joe Frank Harris of Georgia.
+According to Time magazine, Walker and his firm consulted with and managed the campaigns of Al Gore, Jim Sasser, and Bill Clinton, among others.